Yuniac/Quranic-Snippets/README.md

 # Quranic-Snippets

-A React Firefox extension that provides Quranic verses as snippets
+A Browser extension that provides Quranic verses as snippets

 <div align="center">